No-Bake Cheesecake

 This post may contain affiliate links.
 I earn a commission from qualified purchases.
 Please read our Privacy policy here.

-Making the crust
+Making the Cheesecake

 To make the graham cracker crust, you will need graham cracker crumbs.
-Place the cookies in a food processor, and process until it becomes a fine crumb.
+Place the graham cracker cookies in a food processor, and process until it becomes a fine crumb.
 Alternatively, you can place the crackers inside of a ziploc bag, and use a rolling pin to crumble the cookies.

 Pour the mixture for the crust on the bottom of a 9″ or 8″ springform or cheesecake pan.
 If using an 8″ pan, it must be at least 3″ deep.
+Use a spatula and your fingers to press the crumbs up the sides of the pan to coat it evenly.
+Then use a cup to press the crumbs on the bottom of the pan.

 Place the pan with the crust in the freezer for 15 minutes, while you make the cheesecake batter.

-No-Bake Cheesecake Filling Recipe
+Step 2: Cheesecake Filling

-Whip with an electric mixer, or stand mixer with the whisk attachment, for about 3 minutes on medium-high speed, until stiff peaks form.
+Set the bowl aside.
+Now it’s time to whip the heavy cream.
+Make sure it’s super cold from the fridge.
+This is the only ingredient that SHOULD be cold because it will whip up firmer.
+In a new bowl, whip with an electric mixer, or stand mixer with the whisk attachment, for about 3 minutes on medium-high speed, until stiff peaks form.

+Next, add the whipped cream to the cream cheese mixture in two parts.
+Add half of it, fold until combined.
 Then, add the remaining half of the whipped cream, and fold again, until the cheesecake batter is smooth.

 Now that the batter is creamy and smooth, pour it on the bottom of the cheesecake crust.
+I like using a spatula to spread it around and smooth it out.

-You can also freeze the cheesecake, wrap it tightly in plastic wrap, then in aluminum foil, and place in an airtight container.
+Remember to store any leftovers in an airtight container in the fridge for up to 5 days.
+You can also freeze the cheesecake by wrapping it tightly in plastic wrap, then in aluminum foil, and finally place it in an airtight container.
 I find it easier to cut it into slices first, and freeze the individually wrapped slices.
+It makes it easier not only to store it, but also to thaw it.

-Decorating the cheesecake
+Decorating the Cheesecake

 - Fresh berries and fruits such as strawberries, blueberries, cherries, raspberries, blackberries